giantswarm/docs/src/content/guides/creating-your-own-admission-controller/index.md

 smooth-app                    0/1     Completed   0          6s
 ```

-## Explain main code blocks
+## Explain validation logic

 In this example we have chosen go-lang to create the admission controller just because is the Kubernetes de facto language, but you could use whatever language you prefer and it should work the same.

-Let's start defining a server with the certs created inside the grumpy secret.
+Let's start creating a HTTP server with the certs mounted from the secret.
+The server will listen the path `validate` as we defined in the webhook.

 __Note:__ The code examples has been striped them out to make easier the understanding.
 For further look browse the [repository](github.com/gianstwarm/grumpy).